-Prof. Steve Prevec (Associate Professor), completed his Ph.D. at the University of Alberta, and conducted post-doctoral research work and teaching in central Canada and in South Africa.
+Prof. Steve Prevec (Professor), completed his PhD at the University of Alberta, and conducted post-doctoral research work and teaching in central Canada and in South Africa.
 He teaches in the fields of geochemistry, petrology, and magmatic ore deposits.
 His research interests are in isotope geochemistry, emplacement of mafic magmas and their ores, and impact cratering.

-Prof. Steffen Büttner (Associate Professor) has a Ph.D. from Universität Frankfurt-am-Main, Germany.
+Prof. Steffen Büttner (Associate Professor) has a PhD from Universität Frankfurt-am-Main, Germany.
 He is the department's structural geologist, and has post-doctoral and teaching experience from other European universities.
-He teaches introductory geology at first year level, and structural geology at all levels, and geophysics at third year level.
-He also runs the Honours field school and teaches in the Science Faculty's Extended Studies Program.
-His research interests are the evolution of high-grade metamorphic crust at all scales and the relationships between deformation and mineral chemistry and, more recently, fluid inclusion studies.
+He teaches introductory geology at the Science Extended Studies Program and structural geology and plate tectonics at 1st to 3rd year level.
+He also runs the Field School at Honours level.
+His research interests are the evolution of high-grade metamorphic crust at all scales and the relationships between deformation and mineral chemistry and, more recently, fluid inclusion studies and the evolution of kimberlite melt.